 In populated cities, we carry dirty clothes ashore to a laundromat.
-We have an extra large army surplus canvas duffle bag that is perfect to hoist big bundles of clothes.
+We have an extra large army surplus canvas duffle bag that is perfect to carry big bundles of clothes.
 If there aren't any facilities nearby, we do our own washing.
-We wash them by hand with rain water, a set of buckets and a brush.
+We wash them by hand with rain water using a set of buckets and a brush.
 The clothes dry well in the tropics, and during North American summers.
 Canadian winters don't allow for outside drying, unfortunately.

 For white clothes, or stained garments, we like to soak them in a bucket with some sodium percarbonate.
 It destains, deodorizes, whitens and is non-toxic to marine life.
 It breaks down to oxygen, water and sodium carbonate (soda ash) in your wash water.

 When underway during long passages, we tend to wear the same clothes for a long, long time.
 If ever we do need to wash clothes, we'll do a quick salt water wash to save water, and rinse with fresh water.
 The clothes are hung out to dry on the lifelines, or on a separate line that we set up.
 Leaving dark clothes out to dry in the sun will cause it to discolour faster—such is the cost of sailing in warm places.